mediafly/extensions-documentation/extensions.md

 ### Links (Open and Goto)

-Two types of links exist within Interactives: Open and Goto.
-When an Interactive "opens" an item, the item appears on top of the navigational stack, and the user is only given a single option to escape the item, by tapping Done/Close.
-When an Interactive "gotos" an item, the app opens that item and throws away the navigational stack behind it.
+Two types of links exist within Extensions: Open and Goto.
+When an Extension "opens" an item, the item appears on top of the navigational stack, and the user is only given a single option to escape the item, by tapping Done/Close.
+When an Extension "gotos" an item, the app opens that item and throws away the navigational stack behind it.
 The user is given the same navigational capabilities as if they opened the destination item directly.

 To create either link, simply create a typical `<a href>` link with the source pointing to an mfly URL as specified below.